-Second, D&C is coming.
-I still haven’t decided how to approach it for the blog, but I will be posting a suggested reading list in another week or two, and I vow to get a jump on lessons ahead of time.
-So stay tuned during the November holiday.
+First, D&C is coming.
+I still haven’t decided how to approach it for the blog, but I will be posting a suggested reading list in another week or two.
+My 2016 list is here, and there are some things to update.
+So stay tuned.

 3 Nephi 22 Jesus quotes Isaiah 54.